lenbui/LS/readme.md

 # LS

-This is the demo on LS-system.
+This is the demo on LS-system (Fractal).

-It is the demo on Fractal.